H.R. 7121: Securing Federal Devices from Chinese Applications Act

 Executive branch agencies

-They would have to enforce the ban, remove covered apps within 60 days of identification, and produce exception guidance within 270 days.
-The definition of agency is broad and includes the Executive Office of the President and independent regulatory agencies.
+They carry the implementation load: enforcing the ban, removing flagged apps within 60 days, and publishing exception guidance within 270 days.
+The definition of agency reaches the Executive Office of the President and independent regulatory agencies.

 Federal employees and contractors using government devices

-Apps developed, owned, or controlled by entities headquartered in the PRC, or by entities in which the PRC government or Chinese Communist Party holds a controlling interest, could be blocked from federal devices.
-The same risk extends to parent companies, subsidiaries, and affiliates.
+Apps developed, owned, or controlled by entities headquartered in China — or by entities the Chinese government or Communist Party controls — would lose access to federal devices.
+The same applies to their parents, subsidiaries, and affiliates.

 District of Columbia and territorial governments